apache/opendal/core/src/docs/rfcs/2779_list_with_metakey.md

 - Users don't need to capture `Operator` in the closure.
 - Users don't need to do async call like `metadata()` again.

+If we don't have this change:

+- every place that could receive a `fn()` must use `Fn()` instead which enforce users to have a generic parameter in their code.
+- It's harder for other languages binding to implement `op.metadata()` right.

 # Guide-level explanation

 The new API will be: